 This is as exciting as it gets, told true; Dead Girls had a lot going for it from a good opening and a story that gives us a chance to play whodunit, but with so little characters to care about, doing away cheesy scripts in a plot that takes too long to get around, watching the entire movie is suicide inducing enough!

-Kills are plentiful and so does the gore count, Dead Girls actually dwells into a more psychological trapping at the near end as these girls began to turn to one another in one paranoid attack to the next but, again, it's really hard to get by with their uninspired acting and attempted-seriousness-which-does-nothing direction, with me being more bored than thrilled with their paint-by-number antics.
+Kills are plentiful and so does the gore count, Dead Girls actually dwells into a more psychological trapping at the near end as these girls begin to turn against one another from one paranoid attack to the next.
+But, again, it's really hard to get by with their uninspired acting and attempted-seriousness-which-does-nothing direction, with me being more bored than thrilled with their paint-by-number antics.

-To top it off, it even had the most downbeaten ending I've seen for the sub-genre, a real gutsy one in an attempt to push their standards a bit higher.
-Kinda works, really, just too bad that if this would be the only grimly memorable thing about the entire film, it'll be damn odd as I'm sure not all of us are willing to walk through something God awful as this film just to see that.
+To top it off, it even has the most downbeaten ending I've seen for the sub-genre, a real gutsy one in an attempt to push their standards a bit higher.
+Kinda works really, just too bad that this would be the only grimly memorable thing about the entire film, damn odd as I'm sure not all of us are willing to walk through something as god awful as this plot just to see that.

 3 males and 3 females cuts their wrists, bled to death

 1 male shot on the head with nailgun